-Flux was started in late-2010 at Google[x], Google’s research lab, with the mission to address two global challenges: climate change and affordable housing for the urbanizing population.
+Flux was started in late-2010 at Google[x], Google’s research lab, with the mission to address two global challenges: climate change and affordable housing for the urbanising population.
 Flux provides cloud-based collaboration tools for architects, engineers, and contractors to exchange data and streamline complex design workflows.
 In contrast, most design software today relies on manual file transfer, data conversion, and data-merge, which are tedious and error-prone tasks.
-Flux therefore frees you from the burden of exchanging and converting data so you can focus on what’s most important to your design.

-It is important to note that Flux is still a new company and it is constantly evolving.
-This is often a good thing but it does mean that it can be difficult to document or capture information as the frequency of updates is so rapid.
+It is important to note that Flux is still a new company, and it is continually evolving.
+While evolution is a good thing, it does mean that it can be difficult to document or capture information as the frequency of updates is so rapid.
 One example of this is the branding.
 I did not become aware of Flux until September 2015.
 Since then, which is about 18 months, they have re-branded several times.

 The first logo (as far as I’m aware), was the ‘sustainable architecture @ scale’ logo.
-This tends to relate to one of their earlier ambitions of automating project feasibility through their ‘Flux Metro’ app.
+This logo tends to relate to one of their earlier ambitions of automating project feasibility through the ‘Flux Metro’ app.

-Feeling that hexagons were becoming a little too prevalent, Flux’s new logo more effectively communicates what is core to Flux – the connecting of data.
-In a nod to the original logo Flux retain a six-pointed shape.
-The new logo also tessellates indicating extensibility and connectivity.
+Feeling that hexagons were becoming a little too prevalent, Flux’s new logo more effectively communicates the connection of data.
+In a nod to the original logo, Flux retained a six-pointed shape.
+The new logo also tessellates, indicating extensibility and connectivity.

 Setting up a Flux project

-A Flux project is the focal point for data exchange and collaboration.
+A Flux project is used for data exchange and collaboration.
 You can invite teammates into your project to share data.
-Each user and application controls when to synchronize data with the project, allowing users to work in isolation until they are ready to share their changes with the team.
+Each user and application control when to synchronise data with the project, allowing users to work in isolation until they are ready to share their changes with the team.
 Since Flux was developed by Google[x], it will only work with Google Chrome.
-Here is how to setup your Flux project:
+Here is how to set up your Flux project:

-- Once logged in, you will be re-directed to your home page which puts ‘apps’ front and centre.
-This is brand new user interface as of April 2017.
+- Once logged in, you will be re-directed to your home page, which puts ‘apps’ front and centre.
+This page uses a brand new user interface as of April 2017.
 Previously, you would be directed straight to your Flux Projects.
 The new arrangement seems a little counter-intuitive because most apps require a project to be already created before it can be used.
 You will have three apps by default – Data Explorer, Flow and Projects.
-These three really go together.
+These three go together.

 - Click on the ‘Projects’ app and create a new project.
 I called my project ‘BILT Demo’.

-- Double click on the newly created project to open it.
-This will take you to the Data Explorer app where you can view ‘keys’.
+- Double click on the newly created project to open it, which will take you to the Data Explorer app where you can view ‘keys’.
 Keys are geometry/data that will be transferred to/from Flux.

 - Depending on how you want to use Flux, we can either create keys here manually or let certain apps do it for us automatically.
 To create the keys manually, simply hit the plus button in the data table on the left.
 Entre in the key name, such as ‘Columns’, and give it a description.
 These keys will be empty until we send data to Flux and write to that key.

 You’ll notice on your home page a section featuring Flux Labs.
-This is a curated content of apps and the ones on your home page have been created by Flux themselves.
-These include: Capacitor, Dashboard, Scheduler, Terra and Tracker.
+These include Capacitor, Dashboard, Scheduler, Terra and Tracker.

 - Capacitor enables you to view previous versions of your data and roll back in time.
 Never worry about that lost design iteration ever again.

-- Dashboard allows you to create a simple and beautiful presentation of your Flux data.
+- Dashboard allows you to create a beautiful and straightforward presentation of your Flux data.
 You can share your dashboard with any of your project collaborators – the only requirement is a web browser.

 - Scheduler allows you to create, edit, and view Revit schedules on the web.
 Collaborating with Revit model data has never been easier.
 Instead of requiring everyone on a project who works with schedules to work within Revit, now all you need is a web browser.